ekourkchi/inclinet_project/README.md

 2. **Galaxy Name**

 Searching a galaxy by its common name. - The entered name is queried through the [NASA/IPAC Extragalactic Database](http://ned.ipac.caltech.edu/).
 Then, a python routine based on the package [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/#) extracts the corresponding PGC number.
-Once the PGC ID is available, the galaxy image is imported from the SDSS quick-look as explained above.
+Once the PGC ID is available, the galaxy image is imported from the SDSS quick-look.

 3. **Galaxy Coordinates**

-Looking at a specific location in the sky by entering the sky coordinates and the field size.
+A specific location in the sky can be queried by entering the sky coordinates and the field size.
 In the first release we only provide access to the SDSS images, if they are available.
 [The SDSS coverage](https://www.sdss.org/dr16/) is mainly limited to the Northern sky.

 4. **Galaxy Image**

-Uploading a galaxy image from the local computer of the user. - User has the option of uploading a galaxy image for evaluation by our model(s)
+Uploading a galaxy image from the local computer of the user.
+User has the option of uploading a galaxy image for evaluation(s) by our model(s).

 ###  6.4. <a name='API'></a>API